hal-8999-alpha/Better-Artifacts/README.md

 (Vue 3 and Node.js)

 ## TL;DR
 Claude's Artifacts is great but is lacking with large projects.
-This project uses a similar artifacts system with multiple models including Claude 3.5 Sonnet and GPT4o mini to have much better command over your project and still get all the benefits of using frontier models.
+This repo uses a similar artifacts system with multiple models including Claude 3.5 Sonnet and GPT4o mini to have much better command over your project and still get all the benefits of using frontier models.

 ## WHAT IS IT?